BlackBerry-maker RIM names new India MD

-Dutt, who joins RIM from Hewlett-Packard Co's Indian unit, has also worked with Samsung Electronics and Nokia and is a 27-year veteran of the Indian mobile technology and telecoms sector, RIM said in a statement.
+Dutt, who joins RIM from Hewlett-Packard Co's (HPQ.N) Indian unit, has also worked with Samsung Electronics (005930.KS) and Nokia NOK1V.HE and is a 27-year veteran of the Indian mobile technology and telecoms sector, RIM said in a statement.

 RIM, which has parted ways with a string of high-profile employees in recent months, said in November India managing director Frenny Bawa had left the company to pursue other interests.